stevekinney/cypress/lessons/Anatomy of a Test.md

----
-title: Anatomy of a Test
+# Anatomy of a Test
----

 Let's take a look at that test we ran.
-Click on *Show in IDE*.
+Click on _Show in IDE_.
 If this is your first time, you'll see a little modal pop up asking what IDE you'd like.
 We can argue later is Finder counts an IDE, but I'm going to pick Visual Studio Code

 ![show-in-IDE.png](Attachments/show-in-IDE.png)

 If you've written unit tests before, a lot of this should look familiar.
-In fact, if you've used [Mocha](https://mochajs.org/) and/or [Chai](https://www.chaijs.com/) before than it *is* familiar, because that's what Cypress is using under the hood.
+In fact, if you've used [Mocha](https://mochajs.org/) and/or [Chai](https://www.chaijs.com/) before than it _is_ familiar, because that's what Cypress is using under the hood.

 You've got your `describe` and `it` blocks.
 These don't do anything outside of help you organize your tests and letting Mocha know that these are some tests that you want to run.

 `beforeEach` runs before each test in this `describe` block.
 In this case, we're using `cy.visit('https://example.cypress.io/todo')` to visit the page we just saw.